Are You Fully Alive?

 Here’s a tip: on an index card write: love, joy, peace, patience, kindness, gentleness, generosity, faithfulness, self-control.
 Tape that index card to your bathroom mirror so you see it every morning.
 Put another copy on your desk at work or some place where you’ll see it.
 I know, it sounds corny, but the more you remind yourself that your calling is to be fully alive in the Lord, the more fully alive you will be.
 And to be fully alive is our deepest desire and our ultimate calling.

-Art/Photography: A happy woman, Donald Macauley, 18 January 2011, CCA-SA; Mother Teresa of Calcuta [sic], portrait painting by Robert Pérez Paulou, 1 January 1994, CC; Detail from Dove (Holy Spirit) as Part of the Holy Trinity, Johann Michael Rottmayr, 1714, CCA-SA; all Wikimedia Commons.
-Bathroom Mirror, Liz Estler, own work, 29 April 2015 Memorial of St. Catherine of Siena, used with permission.
+Art/Photography: A happy woman, Donald Macauley, 18 January 2011, CCA-SA 2.0 Generic; Mother Teresa of Calcuta [sic], portrait painting by Robert Pérez Paulou, 1 January 1994, CC; Detail from Dove (Holy Spirit) as Part of the Holy Trinity, Johann Michael Rottmayr, 1714, CCA-SA; all Wikimedia Commons.
+Bathroom Mirror, Liz Estler, own work, 29 April 2015.